rezamarzban/armv5-OpenSSH/README.md

 In addition the -N switch can be omitted, as it doesn't enable ssh command execution, it's there to be useful when forwarding ports.
 And -tt switch can be used for bash script environment for ssh command.

+*Hint: In this method remote port forwarding `-R 0.0.0.0:23:127.0.0.1:23`, The local device will be available from all remote server IPs.

 *Note: options list under `-o` switch for `ssh` command is available in `ssh_config` file at portable OpenSSH source https://github.com/openssh/openssh-portable